-- by successfully completing at Rhodes any appropriate four-credit language course numbered 201 or higher. - by demonstrating proficiency through placement into a language course at a level above 201 and approval by the appropriate language faculty, following additional proficiency testing.
+- by demonstrating proficiency through placement into a language course at a level above 201 and approval by the appropriate language faculty, following additional proficiency testing.
 Students who take 201 (or higher) or the equivalent at another institution can earn transfer credit, but must still demonstrate proficiency (see above) in the specific language before the degree requirement is satisfied.
 This pertains to languages that are taught at Rhodes. - by achieving proficiency with Advanced Placement credit as defined on pages 4-5 (please note that additional proficiency testing is required before AP/IB credits are counted).